LOST LADS Lost in Puerto Rico & Dominican Republic

 Monday, May 11

 Arrive midday.
+Check into La Punta Apartamentos (Booking.com, Barrio Blanco, check-in from 15:00).
 Cabarete is the kite surfing capital of the Caribbean.
 Watch the kites, chill on the beach.

 π‘ Transport Tip

 Guaguas are the local minibuses β super cheap, run constantly.
-Just wave one down.
+Just wave one down on the main coastal road.
 This is how real Dominican people travel.
 No Uber needed.
+The entire Cabarete strip is walkable β everything is within 5 minutes of each other.

 Tuesday, May 12

 THE bucket list item.
-Jump, slide, and swim through 27 cascading waterfalls in the jungle.
-You literally jump off waterfalls into pools below.
-Absolutely mental.
-Peak lads activity.
+Jump, slide, and swim through cascading waterfalls in the jungle.
+Guides mandatory, helmet + life jacket provided.
+Choose your level of insanity:

 Wednesday, May 13